Godot-Languages-Support/godot-lang-support/README.md

 ### GitHub Copilot/LLM/GenAI Statement

-We aren't a code repository, but we will be ironsighted about requests that we suspect have used GenAI or the GitHub Copilot service.
-We consider that using a grammar engine to modify existing typed text differs from completely generating content through an LLM, and we will verify suspected claims introduced in diffs.
+We aren't a code repository, but we will be ironsighted about requests that we suspect have used generative AI.
+What we do use and permit is the use of grammar checkers, like LanguageTool and Grammarly.

 ### What about Godot 3?